Domination, fibrations and splitting: Introduction

-Examples where $m = 0$ are already known from the literature, such as in \cite[Lemma 4.2]{chatzidakis2015differential} and \cite[Theorem 5.2]{jaoui2023relative}, and show that neither the domination-decomposition nor the semi-minimal analysis determine the other.
-However, the semi-minimal analysis does determine what types \emph{can} appear in the domination-decomposition, but not with what Morley power:
+Examples where $m = 0$ are already known from the literature, such as in \cite[Lemma 4.2]{chatzidakis2015differential} and \cite[Theorem 5.2]{jaoui2023relative}, or \cite[Example 6.3.1]{Buechler_2017} in a different context, and show that neither the domination-decomposition nor the semi-minimal analysis determine the other.
+However, the semi-minimal analysis does determine what types \emph{can} appear in the domination-decomposition, but not with what Morley power, as stated in the following, which is Corollary \ref{cor: from-sma-to-dom-dec} below:

 \begin{corollary*} Consider a semi-minimal analysis